Retinitis Pigmentosa & Life Insurance

-Life Insurance for people with retinitis pigmentosa will likely be available at normal terms with most insurance providers.
-The insurer that you speak to may ask questions about when you were diagnosed with the condition, what tests you have undertaken and how severe your symptoms are.
-Unless it’s very serious or you are awaiting surgery cover should be available without too much concern.
+Life insurance for people with retinitis pigmentosa will likely be available at normal terms with most insurance providers.
+The insurer that you speak to may ask questions about when you were diagnosed with the condition, what tests you have undertaken and how strong your symptoms are.
+Unless it’s well developed or you are awaiting surgery, cover should be available without too much concern.

 What is Retinitis Pigmentosa?

 Retinitis Pigmentosa is the term for a group of inherited conditions that causes loss of sight.
 There are many forms or retinitis pigmentosa which are caused by problems within the autosomal dominant, autosomal recessive and/or X-linked genes.
 The type of genetic inheritance that you have will determine the severity of your vision loss and whether there will be any associated hearing loss.

 Linked with: Leber’s Congenital Amaurosis, Choroideremia, Usher’s Syndrome, Bardt Beidl Syndrome, Stargardt’s Disease, Refsum, Alstrom (funny o), Laurence-Moon-Bardet-Biedl (LMBB) syndromes, cataracts

 Some potential problems experienced by individuals who have retinitis pigmentosa include:

 - Rod-cone dystrophy

 - Tunnel vision

 - Night blindness

 - House adaptations e.g. brighter lights, easier colours